Ned Kelly: Siege and shootout

 A sketch by George Gordon McCrae shows the gang dancing with hostages.

 By the afternoon of 27 June, the train still had not arrived, as the policemen in Sherritt's hut remained there until morning, for fear that the bushrangers were still outside.
-The outlaws meanwhile had gathered all sixty-two hostages in the Glenrowan Inn.
-Amongst them were sympathisers planted by the gang to help control the situation.
-As the hours passed without sight of the train, the gang plied the hostages with drink and organised music, singing, dancing and games.
-One hostage later testified, "[Ned] did not treat us badly—not at all".
-However, Ned terrorised a young hostage by threatening to shoot him.
+The outlaws meanwhile had gathered all sixty-two hostages in the Glenrowan Inn, including sympathisers planted to help control the situation.
+As the hours passed, the gang plied the hostages with drink and organised music, singing, dancing and games.
+One hostage later testified, "[Kelly] did not treat us badly—not at all", although he also terrorised a young hostage by repeatedly threatening to shoot him.

-Towards evening, Ned let 21 hostages he deemed trustworthy to leave, then captured Glenrowan's lone constable, Hugh Bracken, with the assistance of hostage Thomas Curnow, a local schoolmaster who sought to gain the gang's trust in order to thwart their plans.
-Believing that Curnow was a sympathiser, Ned let him and his wife return home, but warned them to "go quietly to bed and not to dream too loud".
+Towards evening, Kelly released 21 hostages he deemed trustworthy, then captured Glenrowan's lone constable, Hugh Bracken, with the assistance of hostage Thomas Curnow, a local schoolmaster who had gained the gang's trust to thwart their plans.
+Believing that Curnow was a sympathiser, Kelly let him and his wife return home, warning them to "go quietly to bed and not to dream too loud".

 Hostage Thomas Curnow thwarted the gang's plans.

-News of Sherritt's death finally reached the outside world at midday 27 June, and at 9 pm, a police special train left Melbourne for Beechworth.
-In addition to its crew and four journalists, the train carried sub-Inspector O'Connor, his native police unit, wife and sister-in-law.
-They stopped at Benalla at 1:30 a.m. to take on Superintendent Hare and eight troopers, raising the passenger count to 27.
-Hare ordered a pilot engine to travel ahead of them as a lookout.
+News of Sherritt's death reached the outside world at midday, and at 9 pm, a police special train left Melbourne for Beechworth with four journalists, sub-Inspector O'Connor, his native police unit, wife and sister-in-law.
+They stopped at Benalla at 1:30 am to take on Superintendent Hare, seven troopers and a civilian volunteer, raising the passenger count to 27, and attached a carriage of police horses.
+Hare ordered a pilot engine to scout ahead.
 One hour later, as the pilot approached Glenrowan, Curnow signalled it to stop and alerted the driver of the danger.
+The pilot and the special then proceeded cautiously for Glenrowan.